Skip to content

 Instead of relying on git notes for metadata transport, implement native aig remotes that sync the full intent graph, conversation history, and semantic snapshots efficiently.
 Git remains the content-addressable store underneath, but the protocol layer is aig-native.

-Full-featured push and pull that transfer intents, conversations, and semantic metadata as first-class objects — not just git commits with notes bolted on.
+Today's aig push and aig pull work via git notes — functional but limited.
+Native remotes would transfer intents, conversations, and semantic metadata as first-class objects with their own wire protocol, not git commits with notes bolted on.

 Continuous versioning